Putting Self on the Shelf: When Marriage Isn’t All About Me

 The Bible shows us what the opposite of self looks like when it describes love, which is self less:

 Love is kind and patient, never jealous, boastful, proud, or rude.
 Love isn't selfish or quick tempered.
 It doesn't keep a record of wrongs that others do.
 Love rejoices in the truth, but not in evil.
 Love is always supportive, loyal, hopeful, and trusting.
 Love never fails!
-First Corinthians 13:4-8a, CEV
+1 Corinthians 13:8a, CEV

 Sometimes our marriage looks the opposite of the biblical description of love.
 We can be unkind, impatient, jealous, boastful, proud and even rude!
 There are times we are quick-tempered with each other.
 And God knows there are times we keep records of the wrongs we do to each other.
 But recognizing what we don't want our relationship to look like is one of the first steps to walking together toward a newer, fresher, lovelier one.